GreptimeTeam/greptimedb-operator/README.md

   Bootstrap the GreptimeDB monitoring stack for the GreptimeDB cluster by providing the `monitoring` field in the `GreptimeDBCluster` CR.

+## Prerequisites

+The GreptimeDB Operator requires at least Kubernetes `1.18.0`.

 ## Quick Start

 The fastest way to install the GreptimeDB Operator is to use `bundle.yaml`: